CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency

 \section{Abstract}

-This paper introduces CryptoBench, the first expert-curated, dynamic benchmark designed to rigorously evaluate the real-world capabilities of Large Language Model (LLM) agents in the uniquely demanding and fast-paced cryptocurrency domain.
-Unlike general-purpose agent benchmarks for search and prediction~\cite{wei2025browsecomp, mialon2023gaia}, professional crypto analysis presents specific challenges: \emph{extreme time-sensitivity}, \emph{a highly adversarial information environment}, and the critical need to synthesize data from \emph{diverse, specialized sources}, such as on-chain intelligence platforms and real-time Decentralized Finance (DeFi) dashboards.
-CryptoBench thus serves as a much more challenging and valuable scenario for LLM agent assessment.
-To address these challenges, we constructed a live, dynamic benchmark featuring 50 questions per month, expertly designed by crypto-native professionals to mirror actual analyst workflows.
-These tasks are rigorously categorized within a four-quadrant system: Simple Retrieval, Complex Retrieval, Simple Prediction, and Complex Prediction.
-This granular categorization enables a precise assessment of an LLM agent's foundational data-gathering capabilities alongside its advanced analytical and forecasting skills.

-Our evaluation of ten LLMs, both directly and within an agentic framework, reveals a performance hierarchy and uncovers a failure mode.
-We observe a \textit{retrieval-prediction imbalance}, where many leading models, despite being proficient at data retrieval, demonstrate a pronounced weakness in tasks requiring predictive analysis.
-This highlights a problematic tendency for agents to appear factually grounded while lacking the deeper analytical capabilities to synthesize information.
+We introduce CryptoBench, the first expert-curated, dynamic benchmark designed to evaluate LLM agents on real-world cryptocurrency analysis tasks.
+Unlike general-purpose agent benchmarks~\cite{wei2025browsecomp, mialon2023gaia}, professional crypto analysis presents unique challenges: \emph{extreme time-sensitivity}, \emph{adversarial information environments}, and the need to synthesize data from \emph{diverse specialized sources} such as on-chain intelligence platforms and real-time DeFi dashboards.
+To address these challenges, we construct a live benchmark featuring 50 monthly questions designed by crypto-native professionals to mirror actual analyst workflows.
+Tasks are organized into a four-quadrant system (Simple/Complex $\times$ Retrieval/Prediction), enabling precise assessment of both data-gathering and analytical capabilities.
+Our evaluation of ten state-of-the-art LLMs, both directly and within an agentic framework, reveals a critical \textit{retrieval-prediction imbalance}: leading models demonstrate strong performance on data retrieval but exhibit pronounced weakness in predictive analysis.
+This highlights a problematic tendency for agents to appear factually grounded while lacking the deeper analytical capabilities required for expert-level performance.